nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-file-system-exporter.md

 ---
 ## Functional Overview

-The File System Exporter package is an add-on for the Nuxeo platform to enable users exporting one chosen root structure of documents from their Nuxeo Platform to a specified File System repository.
+The File System Exporter package is an add-on for the Nuxeo platform to enable users exporting one chosen root structure of documents from their Nuxeo Platform to a specified File System directory.

 The installation of the plugin will add a new operation in "Services" called "ExportStructureToFS".
 This operation must be added to the registries in Studio and then can be used in an automation chain.

-In the user interface, users will now see an new action button that will enable them to export the structure with the following parameters defined in Studio:
+In the user interface, users will now see a new action button that allows them to export the structure with the following parameters defined in Studio:

 *   Root Path = `/default-domain/`
 *   File System target = `/tmp`

 ![]({{file name='Screen Shot 2015-11-18 at 14.27.50.png'}} ?w=650,border=true)

-After clicking on the export action, connected user has now access to the entire structure directly on his tmp folder.
+After clicking on the export action, a connected user has now access to the entire structure directly on his tmp folder.

 ![]({{file name='Screen Shot 2015-11-18 at 14.29.55.png'}} ?w=650,border=true)

 The following rules are implemented by default:

-*   All the document are exported&nbsp;
+*   All the documents are exported&nbsp;
-*   When a document exported already exists in your File System directory, it will be prefixed with a timestamp.
+*   When an exported document already exists in your File System directory, it will be prefixed with a timestamp.
 In this way, no document will be deleted&nbsp;
 *   The attached files to a document are exported in the same directory than the document.
 They are prefixed with the name of the document parent.

 ## Installation